 Did TikTok teens, K-Pop fans punk Trump’s comeback rally?

-OAKLAND, Calif.
-(AP) —Did teens, TikTok users and Korean pop music fans troll the president of the United States?
+Did teens, TikTok users and fans of Korean pop music troll the president of the United States?

-For more than a week before Donald Trump’s first campaign rally in Tulsa on Saturday night, these tech-savvy groups opposing the president mobilized to reserve tickets for the rally they had no intention of attending.
-While it’s not likely that they were responsible for the low turnout, their antics may have inflated the campaign’s expectations for attendance numbers that lead to Saturday’s disappointing show.
+For more than a week before Donald Trump’s first campaign rally in three months on Saturday in Tulsa, Oklahoma, these tech-savvy groups opposing the president mobilized to reserve tickets for an event they had no intention of attending.
+While it’s unlikely they were responsible for the low turnout, their antics may have inflated the campaign’s expectations for attendance numbers that led to Saturday’s disappointing show.

-“My 16 year old daughter and her friends in Park City Utah have hundreds of tickets.
-You have been rolled by America’s teens,” tweeted veteran Republican campaign strategist Steve Schmidt on Saturday.
-The tweet garnered more than 100,000 likes and many responses from others whose kids or who themselves said they did the same.
+“My 16 year old daughter and her friends in Park City, Utah, have hundreds of tickets.
+You have been rolled by America’s teens,” veteran Republican campaign strategist Steve Schmidt tweeted on Saturday.
+The tweet garnered more than 100,000 likes and many responses from people who say they or their kids did the same.

 Reached by telephone Sunday, Schmidt called the rally an "unmitigated disaster" — days after Trump campaign chairman Brad Parscale tweeted that more than a million people requested tickets for the rally through Trump's campaign website.

-Biden spokesman Andrew Bates said the turnout was a sign of weakening voter support.
-“Donald Trump has abdicated leadership and it is no surprise that his supporters have responded by abandoning him,” he said.
+Andrew Bates, a spokesperson for Trump's Democratic opponent, Joe Biden, said the turnout was a sign of weakening voter support.
+"Donald Trump has abdicated leadership and it is no surprise that his supporters have responded by abandoning him," he said.

-In a statement, the Trump campaign blamed “fake news media” for “warning people away from the rally” due to COVID-19 and protests against racial injustice around the country.
+In a statement, the Trump campaign blamed the "fake news media" for "warning people away from the rally" over COVID-19 and protests against racial injustice around the country.

 "Leftists and online trolls doing a victory lap, thinking they somehow impacted rally attendance, don't know what they're talking about or how our rallies work," Parscale wrote.
 "Reporters who wrote gleefully about TikTok and K-Pop fans — without contacting the campaign for comment — behaved unprofessionally and were willing dupes to the charade."

-On midday Sunday, it was possible to sign up for a livestream a Tulsa “Team Trump on Tour”event later in the day through Trump’ website.
-It asked for a name, email address and a phone number.
-There was no age verification in the signup process, though the site required a pin to verify phone numbers.
+On midday Sunday, it was possible to sign up to stream a recap of the Tulsa event later in the day through Trump's website.
+It requested a name, email address and phone number.
+There was no age verification in the signup process, though the site required a PIN to verify phone numbers.

-Inside the 19,000-seat BOK Center in Tulsa Saturday, when Trump thundered that “the silent majority is stronger than ever before,” numerous seats were empty.
-Tulsa Fire Department spokesperson Andy Little said the city fire marshal’s office reported a crowd of just less than 6,200 in the arena.
+Inside the 19,000-seat BOK Center in Tulsa, where Trump thundered that "the silent majority is stronger than ever before," numerous seats were empty.
+Tulsa Fire Department spokesperson Andy Little said the city fire marshal's office reported a crowd of just less than 6,200 in the arena.

-Social media users who’ve followed recent events might not be surprised by the way young people (and some older folks) mobilized to troll the president.
-They did it not just on TikTok but on Twitter, Instagram and even Facebook.
-K-pop fans — who have a massive, coordinated online community and a cutting sense of humor — have become an unexpected ally to American Black Lives Matter protesters.
+Social media users who have followed recent events might not be surprised by the way young people (and some older folks) mobilized to troll the president.
+They did it not just on TikTok but also on Twitter, Instagram and even Facebook.
+K-Pop fans — who have a massive, coordinated online community and a cutting sense of humor — have become an unexpected ally to American Black Lives Matter protesters.

-In recent weeks, they’ve been re-purposing their usual platforms and hashtags from boosting their favorite stars to backing the Black Lives Matter movement.
-They flooded right-wing hashtags such as “white lives matter”and police apps with short video clips and memes of their K-pop stars.
-Many of the early social media messages urging people to sign up for tickets brought up the fact that the rally had originally been scheduled for Friday, June 19.
-The date is known as Juneteenth because it marks the end of slavery in the United States.
-Tulsa, the location for the rally, was the scene in 1921 of one of the most severe white-on-black attacks in American history.
+In recent weeks, they've been repurposing their usual platforms and hashtags from boosting their favorite stars to backing the Black Lives Matter movement.
+They flooded right-wing hashtags such as "white lives matter" and police apps with short video clips and memes of their K-pop stars.
+Many of the early social media messages urging people to sign up for tickets brought up the fact that the rally had originally been scheduled for Friday, June 19, which is Juneteenth, commemorating the end of slavery in the United States.
+Tulsa, the location for the rally, was the scene in 1921 of one of the most severe white-on-Black attacks in American history.

 Schmidt said he was not surprised.
-Today’s teens, after all, grew up with phones and have “absolutely” mastered them.
-They are also the first generation to have remote Zoom classes and have a “subversive sense of humor,” having come of age in a world of online trolls and memes.
-Most of all, “they are aware of what is happening around them,” he said.
+Today's teens, after all, grew up with phones and have "absolutely" mastered them, he said.
+They are also the first generation to have remote Zoom classes and have a "subversive sense of humor," having come of age in a world of online trolls and memes, Schmidt said.
+Most of all, he said, "they are aware of what is happening around them."

 Associated Press writer Ali Swenson contributed to this story from Seattle.